 - Acne mechanica

-- Acne fulminans
+- Fulminans Acne

-These types can range from mild to extreme but it is important to discuss them in more detail so that sufferers can better understand their condition and how to treat it.
+These types can range from mild to extreme but it is important to discuss them in more detail.
+So that sufferers can better understand their condition and how to treat it.
 Some symptoms are commonplace in all subtypes of acne, such as pimples and other skin complaints such as blackheads.

 To truly talk about acne we need to first talk about three things, the sebaceous glands, hormones, and bacteria.

 This is why your skin often feels greasy and it does make your pores more susceptible to plugging.
-Nevertheless, hormones are not the only culprit when it comes to stimulating your sebaceous glands – diet, stress, liver function and insulin can all play a role in triggering an outbreak of acne!
+Nevertheless, hormones are not the only culprit when it comes to stimulating your sebaceous glands.
+For example, diet, stress, liver function and insulin can all play a role in triggering an acne outbreak.